Boyquotes/gd3dtopdown/README.md

 ![visual_obstacle](./images/gd3d_visual_obstacle.png "Visual Obstacles")

-If Auto Ignore is checked, when the wall dissapears The mouse aim will no longer detect it.
+If Auto Ignore is checked, when the wall dissapears, the mouse aim will no longer detect it.
-If Auto Invisible is checked, when the wall dissapears it will aumatically use one of two chioces.
+If Auto Invisible is checked, when the wall dissapears it will automatically use one of two chioces.

-1. If the child mesh of the visual obstacle has a shader material, you can supply it with the parameters the dissapearing shader and the node will use two tweens to appear and dissapear the mesh (or any other effect you can think of)  and will do so while keeping track of the progress of the effect.
+1. If the child mesh of the visual obstacle has a shader material used for making the wall invisible, you can supply it with the parameters for the shader and the node will use two tweens to appear and dissapear the mesh (or any other effect you can think of) and will do so while keeping track of the progress of the effect.
 Which will prevent pops.

-2. If you dont supply parameters node.set_visible() will be used.
+2. If you don't supply parameters, node.set_visible() will be used.

 Currently, the node simply duplicates in order to cast shadows.
 Use with caution if you have complex meshes.

 ### Main scene (`res://scenes/main_scene.tscn`)

 This is the main scene.
-I has a `GD3Dvisual_obstacle` node without parent (will only disspear when it's between the camera and the character), the house, a `GD3Dselectable_node` and the camera.
+It has a `GD3Dvisual_obstacle` node without parent (will only disspear when it's between the camera and the character), the house, a `GD3Dselectable_node` and the camera.

 The `GD3Dselectable_node` will simply emit a signal when the mouse is aiming and hovers over it, stops hovering over it.
 Or is hovering over it and you stop aiming. (`res://scripts/selectable_node.gd`)